-Transformational Life Coaching – Dr. Cherie Carter-Scott and Lynn U. Stewart
+- Transformational Life Coaching – Dr. Cherie Carter-Scott and Lynn U. Stewart

 Another one of the gold-standard life coaching books is Transformational Life Coaching.
 If you’re looking for the “OG” guide to coaching, then look no further than this near-biblical text.

-Not only will this book teach you how to navigate the coaching profession, but you’ll learn how to turn negative experiences into successes and how to engage with your clients in a meaningful way.
-This life coaching book is an exquisite all-rounder, and is possibly the best option out there for those looking to make outstanding coach-client connections.
+This life coaching book will teach you how to navigate the coaching profession, how to turn negative experiences into successes, and how to engage with your clients in a meaningful way.
+It’s an exquisite all-rounder and is possibly the best option out there for those looking to make outstanding coach-client connections.

 Another useful resource that we had to mention is The Life Coaching Handbook from Curly Martin.
 This life coaching book is based on the teachings of the ABNLP (American Board of Neuro Linguistic Programming) and is an excellent tool for those seeking inspiration.
-As The Life Coaching Handbook is packed with ideas and tools for coaches, it’s a great book to have in your arsenal if you’ve got a client that isn’t responding to your usual methods.
+As The Life Coaching Handbook is packed with ideas and tools for coaches, it’s a great book to have in your arsenal if you’ve got a client who isn’t responding to your usual methods.

 We couldn’t create a list of the best life coaching books available without including Coaching Questions: A Coach’s Guide to Powerful Asking Skills by Tony Stoltzfus!
 As you may have guessed from the title, this book is all about how to ask powerful questions.
-As much of the coaching profession revolves around the coach-client relationship and the ability of both to navigate life’s roadblocks together, this book is a great tool for those wanting to hone their interpersonal skills.
+As much of the coaching profession revolves around the coach-client relationship and the ability for both to navigate life’s roadblocks together, this book is a great tool for those wanting to hone their interpersonal skills.

-Walks of Life – Jill Fratto
+- Walks of Life – Jill Fratto

 If you’re looking for a step-by-step guide to becoming a life coach, then we highly recommend checking out Walks of Life by Jill Fratto.
 This book is excellent at breaking down the business side of coaching, and clearly explains start-up costs, charging rates, and business licensing considerations that can puzzle even the most experienced coaches.

 What’s more, aside from being one of the more practical life coaching books on the market, Walks of Life is great for igniting your entrepreneurial spirit.
-With all the information you’ll need to hit the ground running, this book is inspiration incarnate!
+With all the information you’ll need to hit the ground running, this book is an inspiration incarnate!

-Becoming a Professional Life Coach- Lessons from the Institute for Life Coach Training – Diane S. Menendez Ph.D. and Patrick Williams Ed.D
+- Becoming a Professional Life Coach- Lessons from the Institute for Life Coach Training – Diane S. Menendez Ph.D. and Patrick Williams Ed.D

 One of the best resources for coaches when it comes to the practical side of things is Becoming a Professional Life Coach.
 Though we won’t go so far as to call this the ultimate manual for becoming a coach, the sheer level of knowledge that this book imparts makes it worth purchasing.